 3. Their Site is More Search Engine Friendly

-Your site could have the best content in the world, but if Google can’t read your content then you may as well not have a site at all in Google’s eyes.
+Your site could have the best content in the world, but if Google can’t read your content then you may as well have no site at all.

-Ensuring that the content you want to show up in search results is fully crawlable and indexable is essential.
+Ensuring that your content shows up in search results means building or repairing a site to ensure that it is fully crawlable and indexable.
 Optimizing your robots.txt file, XML sitemap and auditing status codes are all part of this.

-Just making sure search engines can read your content though is half the search engine friendly battle.
-As Google’s algorithm has matured over time there are a number of additional factors that go into how technically sound your site is.
+As Google’s algorithm has matured over time, there are also a number of additional factors that go into a technically sound site.

 Below are some of the most important technical SEO ranking factors: